EngageSoftware/DNN-JavaScript-Libraries/README.md

 The obvious next step for this project is to add more libraries.
-There's a short list in [the Issues list for this repo](/EngageSoftware/DNN-JavaScript-Libraries/issues), but we would eventually like to make it very easy to add any reusable script to the repository.
-To do that, we'll need to invest in better integration with a script package manager, probably [Bower](http://bower.io/), so that with very little effort, we can get the latest version of a script, package it, and publish it.
+There's a short list in [the Issues list for this repo](/EngageSoftware/DNN-JavaScript-Libraries/issues), but we've started work on a [PowerShell script](New-PackageFromBower.psm1) that integrates with a script package manager, [Bower](http://bower.io/), so that with very little effort, we can get the latest version of a script, package it, and publish it.